ljb2of3/enterasys-utils/README.md

 https://click.palletsprojects.com/en/7.x/setuptools/

+These were quick and dirty scripts to serve a particular purpose.
+They worked quite well, but the error handling needs to be improved.
+In particular using the `raise` keyword when there was an error is entirely wrong, but I didn't realize that until later and didn't want to modify the script.
+The intent was to stop the program, and using `raise` incorrectly still got that job done. :)

 ## macreport

 This was used to generate a report of every MAC address on a particular VLAN, and what switch and port it was seen on.